 We also support Fairtrade at church.
 Fairtrade certification is a product certification system designed to allow people to identify products that meet agreed environmental, labour and developmental standards.
 It aims to achieve fairness and justice for poor farming communities.
 Registered charity number: 245464

-In 2020, the world changed with the arrival of Covid 19 and the subsequent world wide pandemic.
-For the church family at St Johns, the call to respond to those in need goes on....
+In 2020, the world changed forever with the arrival of Covid 19 and the subsequent world wide pandemic.
+For the church family at St Johns, the call to respond to those in need has continued....

-We had to cancel all our planned fundraising events at church, which meant our giving was down.
-We sent some of our 2020 emergency fund to support an International Covid 19 Appeal operated by Christian Aid as we were unable to operate our usual Christian Aid week envelope scheme.
-We also sent funds to the Diocese of Kolkata 'Cyclone Amphan' Appeal, which supported millions of lives badly affected in Bangladesh and North India, and 'Open Doors' which is a charity serving the persecuted church worldwide.
-We did still manage to arrange collections for Pathways, Foodbank and Shoe Boxes and our new 'online' market is continuing to raise valuable funds.
+In 2020, all planned fundraising events at church were cancelled; our annual emergency fund was divided between an International Covid 19 Appeal operated by Christian Aid, the Diocese of Kolkata 'Cyclone Amphan' Appeal, which supported millions of lives badly affected in Bangladesh and North India, and 'Open Doors' which is a charity serving the persecuted church worldwide.
+We did still manage to arrange collections for Pathways, Foodbank and Shoe Boxes and our new 'online' market was launched to raise valuable funds.
 In 2021, the online market has continued and the emergency fund was split between Hilary DeNeufchatel's Bible Translation Mission, 2 Afghanistan appeals and Christian Aid's Haiti Appeal.